-The project consists of a series of floating buoys, that collects environmental data from different locations across the London canals, then sends them to a neural network over the internet.
+The project consists of a series of floating buoys collecting environmental data from different locations across the London canals, then sending them to a neural network over the internet.